Neotys-Labs/Docker/neoload-loadgenerator-browser-based/README.md

 --------------------------------
 This image is officially supported on Docker version 1.11.0.
 Support for older versions (down to 1.6) is provided on a best-effort basis.
-Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker Deamon.
+Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker Daemon.

 User Feedback
 ------------------